-(2) voluntarily terminate his employment within one year following such Change in Control and such termination shall be as a result of Employee's good faith determination that as a result of the Change in Control and a change in circumstances thereafter significantly affecting his position other than those listed in Section 8(d)(i)(1) above, he can no longer adequately exercise the authorities, powers, functions or duties attached to his position as an executive officer of Employer, Parent or any of their affiliates; or then in any of the above four cases, Employee shall have, instead of the rights described in Section 3(a), the right to immediately terminate this Agreement and receive from Employer, within fifteen business days following the date Employee notifies Employer of his constructive or voluntary termination pursuant to this Section 8(d)(i)(1), (2) or (3) or within three business days of having his employment terminated under 8(d)(i)(4) above, (A) a lump sum cash payment equal to one and one-half $(1 \frac{1}{2})$ times the amount of Employee's Basic Salary with respect to the year in which such termination has occurred plus one and one-half $(1 \frac{1}{2})$ times the greater of (x) the amount equal to the total bonus paid for the last completed year for which bonuses have been paid or (y) the amount equal to the bonuses that would have been payable for the then current year (or, in the case of termination date that occurs between January 1 of any year and the date that bonuses are paid based on the previous year), such previous year determined on a basis consistent with the last completed year for which bonuses have been paid but using the projected bonus amounts for the then current year (or, in the case of a termination date that occurs between January 1 of any year and the date that bonuses are paid based on the previous year, such previous year), determined by extrapolating the information as of the termination date based on the best information available at the time of the calculation; provided, however, that if Employee for any reason did not receive a bonus in the immediately preceding year and would not have been eligible for a bonus under (y) of the previous clause, Employee shall be deemed for purposes of this Section 8(d)(i) to have received a bonus in the amount of one-fourth of his annual Basic Salary for such year, and (B) medical plan coverage and other insurance benefits provided for himself and his spouse and dependents (to the extent his spouse and dependents are covered under the medical plan and other insurance benefits as of the date of Employee's termination of employment) for a period of eighteen (18) months to begin on the date immediately following the expiration of the eighteen (18) month coverage period for such benefits are not available under Employee's Change in Control Agreement entered into on August 5, 2008, as amended (provided, however, that if such benefits are not available under Employer's benefit plans or applicable laws, Employer shall be responsible for the cost of providing equivalent benefits).
-Employee shall not be required to mitigate the amount of any payment provided for in this Section 8(d)(i) by seeking other employer that provides a medical plan that fully covers Employee and his dependents without a preexisting condition limitation.
+then in any of the above four cases, Employee shall have, instead of the rights described in Section 3(a), the right to immediately terminate this Agreement and receive from Employer, within fifteen business days following the date Employee notifies Employer of his constructive or voluntary termination pursuant to this Section 8(d)(i)(1), (2) or (3) or within three business days of having his employment terminated under 8(d)(i)(4) above, (A) a lump sum cash payment equal to one and one-half (1 1⁄2) times the amount of Employee's Basic Salary with respect to the year in which such termination has occurred plus one and one-half (1 1⁄2) times the greater of (x) the amount equal to the total bonus paid for the last completed year for which bonuses have been paid or (y) the amount equal to the bonuses that would have been payable for the then current year (or, in the case of termination date that occurs between January 1 of any year and the date that bonuses are paid based on the previous year), such previous year determined on a basis consistent with the last completed year for which bonuses have been paid but using the projected bonus amounts for the then current year (or, in the case of a termination date that occurs between January 1 of any year and the date that bonuses are paid based on the previous year, such previous year), determined by extrapolating the information as of the termination date based on the best information available at the time of the calculation; provided, however, that if Employee for any reason did not receive a bonus in the immediately preceding year and would not have been eligible for a bonus under (y) of the previous clause, Employee shall be deemed for purposes of this Section 8(d)(i) to have received a bonus in the amount of one-fourth of his annual Basic Salary for such year, and (B) medical plan coverage and other insurance benefits provided for himself and his spouse and dependents (to the extent his spouse and dependents are covered under the medical plan and other insurance benefits as of the date of Employee's termination of employment) for a period of eighteen (18) months to begin on the date immediately following the expiration of the eighteen (18) month coverage period for such benefits as provided under Employee's Change in Control Agreement entered into on August 5, 2008, as amended (provided, however, that if such benefits are not available under Employer's benefit plans or applicable laws, Employer shall be responsible for the cost of providing equivalent benefits).
+Employee shall not be required to mitigate the amount of any payment provided for in this Section 8(d)(i) by seeking other employment or otherwise.
+The obligation to provide this medical plan coverage shall terminate in the event Employee becomes employed by another employer that provides a medical plan that fully covers Employee and his dependents without a preexisting condition limitation.
 Employee shall be eligible for payments pursuant to this Section 8(d) if Employee complies with the terms of Sections 10 and 11 of this Agreement.